 - Put brown rice into a pot and cover with 2 cups water.
 Once water comes to a rolling boil, reduce heat to low, cover, and let simmer for 40 minutes until cooked through.

-- While rice is cooking, add all dressing ingredients to a food processor or blender and blend until smooth.
+- While rice is cooking, add all sauce ingredients to a food processor or blender and blend until smooth.
 Add more water, if necessary, to achieve desired consistency.
-Set peanut dressing aside for later.
+Set peanut sauce aside for later.

 - Heat large pan over high heat and then add 1 tablespoon of olive oil and garlic.
 Add broccoli, carrots and red pepper and cook for 2-3 minutes until slightly tender but still crunchy.
 Set vegetables aside in a bowl.

 - To assemble bowls, divide rice among four bowls and top with chicken, vegetables, cabbage, and avocado.
-Sprinkle with cilantro, green onions, peanuts and drizzle dressing on top.
+Sprinkle with cilantro, green onions, peanuts and drizzle sauce on top.
 Mix and enjoy!